esteil/atvfiles/README.txt

 If you have the drive installed in the Apple TV, you will likely have to mount the root partition as read-write (using "sudo /sbin/mount -uw /") to copy it.
 The command "sudo /sbin/mount -ur /" will reverse the above action.

+As of version 0.5.0, ATVFiles requires the Apple TV 1.1 update to run.

 == Usage ==
 Enter the new "Files" menu on the main menu.